wascc/wascc-dev-site/content/tutorials/first-actor/create_host.md

 ```

 ## Use the waSCC Library
-To use the waSCC library, first we'll need to add a dependency to our `Cargo.toml` file:
+To build our demo, we'll need to add a few dependencies to our `Cargo.toml` file:

 ```
 [dependencies]
+env_logger = "0.7.1"
 wascc-host = "(wascc version number)"
 ```

+The first (`env_logger`) is not a requirement of waSCC, but we use it to print log info to output.

+The second, `wascc-host`, is the main waSCC library for building hosts.
+Get the latest verson from [crates.io](https://crates.io/crates/wascc-host).

 ## Write Host Setup Code
 The next step is to write our `main()` function.
 In this function we will initialize the host runtime with our actor module and a capability provider.
 Change your `main.rs` to the following: